 Attorney General Brandis indicated that this initiative is part of Australia’s participation in the Five Eyes, and confirmed the government’s commitment to intelligence sharing with these partners.

 One of the most commonly discussed options in Australia has been to require technology companies to build a ‘backdoor’ to allow the government to access encrypted data.
 This raises concerns, however, that built-in weaknesses in encryption systems will be discovered and exploited by criminals and foreign enemies, in addition to the inherent privacy and human rights implications.

 Weakening encryption will endanger public safety and economic interests.
 Rather, the focus should be on utilising Mutual Legal Assistance Treaties (MLATs) to obtain cross-border information in law enforcement, urgently introducing reforms in order to make these processes more efficient.

-Nyman Gibson Miralis specialise in dealing with complex international criminal law cases involving cybercrime, including defending the human rights and digital rights of our clients.
-If you require assistance, contact one of our expert criminal defence lawyers
+Nyman Gibson Miralis provides expert advice and representation in complex international cybercrime investigations, including defending the human rights and digital rights of our clients.